RedBellPepperoni/ChatApplication/README.md

 > Create a Chat application using Winsock and TCP
 >
-> Implement a Buffer Class that encodes/decodes ints using biglittle endian
+> Implement a Buffer Class that encodes/decodes 32bit unsigned Integers using BIG/LITTLE endian
 >
 > The Buffer should also dynamically grow depending on teh message size
 >